 Three key challenges:

 Production rate: Tesla has been in “production hell” with its Model 3.
-It is consistently failing to meet its production targets.
+It is consistently failing to meet its production targets and is many months behind schedules.
 In the first quarter of 2018, it fell short of targets by roughly 20% but this was still seen as positive.
 Analysts expected Tesla to produce only 1,200, less than 50% of the 2,500 target.
 Production has already been suspended twice in 2018.
 The first suspension was in February to add more automation to production.
 The second time was to remove this automation because it was “excessive” and hindered production.
-Tesla has only produced roughly 24,000 Model 3 vehicles to date, despite having received pre-orders between 2016 and 2017 of 500,000.
+In July 2018 however, it finally hit its production target of 5,000 vehicle per week.
+There is concern whether this can be sustained but Tesla hopes to hit a production rate of 10,000 per week by the end of 2018.

 Investment: In the first three months of 2018, Tesla burnt through $1 billion.
 This was said to be necessary spending to meet production needs.
 Tesla requires significant amounts of capital to achieve its goals and targets.
 Keeping investors confident over a sustained period of time is a huge challenge but will be crucial to Tesla’s survival.

 Competition: Tesla is far from the only player in the electric car industry.
 Mercedes, BMW and Jaguar Land Rover for example, all have plans to release hybrid and electric vehicles in the coming years.
 In order to make strong profits, Tesla must cut into the market share of these big names.
 In 2016, Tesla hit an annual production rate of 104,000 cars.
 In contrast, Mercedes sold over 200,000 models in March 2017 alone.
+In September 2018, Mercedes announced that it would be investing $12 billion in electric car production.
 With Model 3 production are slow as it is it will be unlikely for Tesla to hit these big numbers anytime soon.
 If the company does not sort out their production issues, consumers could turn to these more established car makers for their electric and driverless car needs.

 Self driving car fatalities: Tesla’s first fatal Autopilot accident occurred in May 2016.
 The autonomous system failed to spot A crossing lorry.
 A federal investigation was launched into the incident but found no system defect.
 Tesla was absolved of liability.
 In March 2018 however, a Tesla driver was killed testing a Model X SUV in autonomous mode.
 The car crashed into concrete dividers and burst into flames.
 The driver did not have his hands on the wheel for 6 seconds prior to the collision.
 The reputational damage from this tragedy was further compounded by a controversial April Fool’s Joke.
 Elon Musk tweeted that Tesla had gone bankrupt.
 He posted a picture of himself passed out against a model 3 car with a bottle of tequila holding up a sign reading “bankwupt”.
 Some followers were amused but investors were not.
 Many called this highly inappropriate given the recent death of employee and a 22% fall in share price in the previous month.
 The tweets themselves sent shares crashing 12%.